ROBOTIS-GIT/emanual/docs/en/platform/manipulator_h/getting_started.md

   ![](/assets/images/platform/manipulator_h/manipulator_h_027.jpg)

-- Once search is complete the arm’s components (Dynamixel PROs) are listed on the left.
-Click on an individual Dynamixel PRO to display the contents of its Control Table.
+- Once search is complete the arm’s components (DYNAMIXEL PROs) are listed on the left.
+Click on an individual DYNAMIXEL PRO to display the contents of its Control Table.

   ![](/assets/images/platform/manipulator_h/manipulator_h_028.jpg)

   ![](/assets/images/platform/manipulator_h/manipulator_h_029.jpg)

-- Dynamixel Pro will only move (operate) when Torque Mode is on.
+- DYNAMIXEL Pro will only move (operate) when Torque Mode is on.
 So always make sure the Torque Mode is on prior to sending moving commands.
   Torque Enable is located on address number 562.
 A value of 1 means on and 0 means off.

   ![](/assets/images/platform/manipulator_h/manipulator_h_030.jpg)